Alaska Medicaid Long Term Care Eligibility for 2023

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.

-4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
+4. Asset Limitations (Exempt vs. Available) in 2023– Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 Alaska has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.

 Exempt Assets for an applicant in Alaska include: